Bladder Cancer: Unmasking The Silent Threat

 • Small cell carcinoma of the bladder is a type of cancer that starts in neuroendocrine cells (nerve-like cells that release hormones into the blood in response to a nervous system signal).

 Transitional Cell Carcinoma, followed by Squamous Cell Carcinoma, are common types of bladder carcinomas.
+Bladder carcinomas affect men more often than women, with a ratio of 4:1.

 Risk Factors of Bladder Carcinoma

 Bladder cancer is a complex disease with various risk factors that can increase the likelihood of its development.
+Some of the risk factors for Bladder Cancer include:

 • Smoking: Smoking tobacco, whether it's cigarettes, cigars, or pipes, can introduce harmful chemicals into the urine.
 These chemicals can damage the bladder's lining, thereby increasing the risk of bladder cancer.